Written by 12:06 pm Protection

 We mention already that DMARC uses policies.
 The administrator sets them, defining the email authentication practices and what should the receiving email server do if an email violates a policy.

-When the receiving email server gets a new email, it makes a DNS lookup to check the DMARC.
+When the receiving email server gets a new email, it makes a DNS lookup to check the DMARC record.
 It will look for:

 • If the DKIM signature is valid.